Attractions & Activities | A Visitor's & Local's Guide

 Apple Court Garden

 Just over a mile from Milford on Hordle Lane; Apple Court is a lovely 1 acre garden, including a nursery for plant sales and refreshments for sale.
 The beautiful, ornamental garden was created more than 30 years ago, in the abandoned, walled kitchen garden of Yeatton House, by renowned horticulturists, Diana Grenfell and Roger Grounds.
-The formal garden extends to just over one acre and has been described by many as a “plant lovers paradise”, packed with unusual and mature flowers, shrubs and trees from around the world.
+The formal garden extends to just over one acre and is packed with plants from all over the world.

 Open to the public from May - Sept, 10am-4pm, 5 days a week (Weds - Sun).
 Admission £5 per person (under 12 free).
 Apple Court Garden, Hordle Lane, Lymington SO41 0HU